-Technology, media and telecoms and manufacturing remained a sharp focus in 2020 across Europe, with increased deal volume in these sectors.
-Online businesses have been attractive, as has healthcare.
-The hospitality sector is in decline, deal activity being focused on restructurings.
+Technology, media and telecoms and business services were key areas of focus for private equity investors in 2021.
+Online and healthcare businesses remained attractive.
+The hospitality sector continued to struggle, with deal activity being focused on restructurings.

 SPECIAL ISSUES

 Cross-border transactions